Bar Soap Vs Liquid Soap: The Ultimate Skin Showdown

 Bar soaps are made by mixing fats or oils with an alkali.
 This process creates solid cleansing bars.
 They often have simple and natural formulations.
 Higher-quality bar soaps frequently include moisturizing agents like glycerin to nourish the skin.

-Liquid soaps are made with water, surfactants, and additives.
+Liquid soaps are made with water, surfactants (easy guide), and additives.
 They create a creamy, luxurious lather.
 Many are enriched with moisturizers.
 This can leave the skin feeling more hydrated than some bar soaps.

 Hygiene And Bacterial Contamination

 A common misconception about bar soap is that it harbors bacteria and spreads germs.
-However, a study debunked this myth, showing that even a used bar of soap with bacteria does not transfer harmful microbes to the skin.
+However, a clinical study on bacteria transfer from used bar soap debunked this myth, showing that even a used bar of soap with bacteria does not transfer harmful microbes to the skin.

 Liquid soaps, often labeled as antibacterial, clean just as well as other soaps.
 However, they have drawbacks.
 Plastic pumps can collect bacteria on their surfaces.
 In terms of hygiene, both options are similar.